MLaGA: Multimodal Large Language and Graph Assistant: Conclusion and Future Work

 \textbf{Implementation Details.} For the implementation of the structure-aware multimodal encoder, we jointly pre-train the encoder across all datasets, setting the learning rate to 1e-5.
 We sample 1-hop neighbors for each anchor node and randomly select five neighbor nodes.
 For the textual and visual encoders, we employ CLIP ViT-L/14.
 To align the dimensionality between textual tokens and visual tokens, we use a linear projection layer to map the textual tokens into the dimensional space of the visual tokens.
-For the multimodal instruction tuning part, we utilize Vicuna-7B-v1.5-16K as MLaGA's LLM backbone, setting the learning rate to 2e-5.
-We adopt a 2-layer MLP projector for both MLaGA and LLaGA.
+For the unified multimodal instruction tuning, we utilize Vicuna-7B-v1.5-16K~\cite{zheng2023judgingllmasajudgemtbenchchatbot} as MLaGA's LLM backbone.
 For NC demonstrations, we set k to 3.
 For LP demonstrations, we sample 2-hop neighborhoods $\mathcal{N}(v_i)$, $\mathcal{N}(v_j)$ of $v_i$, $v_j$ and randomly select one edge from the neighborhood as the demonstration edge.
+We balanced the number of samples from different tasks within each batch.
 For GNN-based models, we simply concatenate the textual tokens and visual tokens generated by CLIP as input.
 Since graph LLM baselines excel in TAGs but lack the ability to align different modalities, we use the textual tokens generated by CLIP as input.

-\textbf{Evaluation Matrix.} For node classification and link prediction tasks, we use \textbf{accuracy} to systematically compare the performance of MLaGA with other baseline models, following the standard protocol of ~\cite{chen2024llagalargelanguagegraph}.
+More details are in Appendix~\ref{app:b} \& Appendix~\ref{app:c} \& Appendix~\ref{app:d}.